 J.J.
-Garcia-Luna-Aceves is the Director of CITRIS and the Banatao Institute UC Santa Cruz.
-He received the B.S. degree in Electrical Engineering from the Universidad Iberoamericana, Mexico City, Mexico in 1977; and the M.S. and Ph.D. degrees in Electrical Engineering from the University of Hawaii at Manoa, Honolulu, HI in 1980 and 1983, respectively.
+Garcia-Luna-Aceves is campus director emeritus of CITRIS and the Banatao Institute at the University of California, Santa Cruz.
+He received a B.S. degree in electrical engineering from the Universidad Iberoamericana in Mexico City, Mexico, in 1977; and M.S. and Ph.D. degrees in electrical engineering from the University of Hawaii at Manoa in 1980 and 1983, respectively.

-He is a Distinguished Professor of Computer Science and Engineering at the University of California, Santa Cruz (UCSC), holds the Jack Baskin Endowed Chair of Computer Engineering, and is a Principal Scientist at the Palo Alto Research Center (PARC).
-Prior to joining UCSC in 1993 he was a Center Director at SRI International (SRI) in Menlo Park, California.
-He has been a Visiting Professor at Sun Laboratories in Menlo Park, California, and a Principal of Protocol Design at Nokia in Mountain View, California.
+He is a distinguished professor of computer science and engineering at UC Santa Cruz, where he holds the Jack Baskin Endowed Chair of Computer Engineering, and he is also a principal scientist at the Palo Alto Research Center (PARC).
+Prior to joining UCSC in 1993, he was a center director at SRI International (SRI) in Menlo Park, California.
+He has been a visiting professor at Sun Laboratories, and a principal of protocol design at Nokia.

-Dr. Garcia-Luna-Aceves also directs the Computer Communication Research Group (CCRG) at UC Santa Cruz.
+Garcia-Luna-Aceves also directs the Computer Communication Research Group (CCRG) at UC Santa Cruz.